Non-Markovian dynamics in nonstationary Gaussian baths: a hierarchy of pure states approach: Theory

 \subsection{Hierarchy of pure states (HOPS)}

 When the bath is stationary and characterized by a time-translation invariant BCF, $\alpha(t,s) = \alpha(t - s)$, the reduced system dynamics can be efficiently treated using the hierarchy of pure states (HOPS) \cite{Suess2014}.
 In this method, the continuous bath spectrum is approximated by a finite set of effective broadband modes.
-The reduced system dynamics is then described in terms of stochastic pure states, reducing computational cost.
+The reduced system dynamics is described by averaging over stochastic states, rather than propagating density operators of larger dimension.

 The original HOPS formalism applies when the BCF can be approximated by a sum of exponentials:

 where each $j$ labels an effective mode with frequency $\omega_j$, weighted by a complex coefficient $\gamma_j$.
 The kernels $\alpha_j(\tau)$ have an exponential form: